Tutorial: Enable co-management for existing Configuration Manager clients

-- A supported version of System Center Configuration Manager current branch
+- A supported version of Configuration Manager current branch

-- The MDM Authority must be set to Intune
+- The mobile device management (MDM) authority must be set to Intune.

 Throughout this tutorial, use the following permissions to complete tasks:

-- An account that is a domain admin on your on-premises infrastructure
+- An account that's a domain admin on your on-premises infrastructure

-- An account that is a full administrator for all scopes in Configuration Manager
+- An account that's a full administrator for all scopes in Configuration Manager

 Set up hybrid Azure AD

 When you set up a hybrid Azure AD, you're really setting up integration of an on-premises AD with Azure AD using Azure AD Connect and Active Directory Federated Services (ADFS).
 With successful configuration, your workers can seamlessly sign in to external systems using their on-premises AD credentials.